 These cool weather crops can be planted in winter and early spring for late spring harvest and early summer harvest respectfully, and in late August and September for harvesting during the winter.
 Be sure to add an organic fertilizer at or just after planting time.

-The mild temperatures of zone 8 allow seeds to be planted early in the season and cool weather crops can tolerate light frosts, especially if you use a cold frame or other protective covering.
-Plus, a winter garden in zone 8 often produces crops with better flavor, size and texture than if they were grown in the heat of summer.
-Just don’t be expecting to grow tomatoes, eggplant or peppers, but there are still plenty of cool weather crop options to choose from.
+The mild temperatures of zone 8 allows seeds to be planted early in the season and cool weather crops can tolerate light frosts, especially if you use a cold frame or other protective covering.
+Plus, a winter garden in zone 8 often produces crops with better flavor, size, and texture than if they were grown in the heat of summer.
+Just don’t be expecting to grow tomatoes, eggplant, or peppers, but there are still plenty of cool weather crop options to choose from.